 What leadership position(s) do you hold and how did you get there?

 I have been captain of my high school’s Varsity Dance Company for two years.
 I was chosen as captain because I showed loyalty to the team and worked hard to be a good role model for the other girls.
 My 4 years on the team allowed me to grow and learn from other leaders and helped me become the captain I am today.
 Showing up every day and working my hardest to become better while helping my teammates along the way allowed me to become captain a year early.
 I was able to then continue into my senior year with extra leadership experience.

 How did you apply this in your leadership position now?

-What advice would you give younger campers just starting their journey in the Lifeworks Leadership Program?
+What advice would you give to younger campers just starting their journey in the LifeWorks Leadership Program?

 My advice to younger campers starting the LifeWorks Leadership Program would be: take it all in.
 Your two weeks a year go by so fast and it’s important to learn as much as you can about yourself, others, kids, and God.
 Being a leader is a difficult but rewarding position to have, so take it seriously and know that kids look up to you.
 Being in LifeWorks will give you opportunities in the real world and skills not everyone will have.
 Don’t forget to have fun and make ever-lasting friendships!!
 We thank Grace for sharing with us her experience at Camp Westminster on Higgins Lake.
 We’d also like to thank all of the Camp Westminster staff and its supporters who have made stories like Grace’s possible.